fonttools/fonttools/Doc/README.md

 You must have a Python 3 interpreter and the `pip` Python package manager installed on your system to build the fontTools documentation.

-Pull the fontTools project source files, create a Python virtual environment, and then install fontTools and the documentation build dependencies by executing the following command in the root of the fontTools source repository:
+Pull the fontTools project source files, create a Python virtual environment, and then install fontTools and the documentation build dependencies by executing the following commands in the root of the fontTools source repository:

 ```
-$ pip install -e . [doc]
+$ pip install -e . [all]
+$ pip install -r Doc/docs-requirements.txt
 ```

 ### Build Documentation

-**With `make`**: execute the following command in the `Doc` directory:
+**With `make`**: execute the following command in the root of the repository:

 ```
-$ make html
+$ make docs
 ```

-**Without `make`**: execute the following command in the `Doc` directory:
+**Without `make`**: execute the following command in the **`Doc` directory**:

 ```
 $ sphinx-build -b html source build